hackersanddesigners/www-v2/ARCHITECTURE.md

 This set of functions transform the data prepared from the fetching and parsing operations, into the HTML template:

 - `views/*`
-  - `template_utils.py`: various useful functions; many of this are used directly in the jinja templates by way of the `|` pipe operator.
-See [jinja's custom filters](https://jinja.palletsprojects.com/en/3.0.x/api/?highlight=environment#writing-filters) as well as how they are [registered in FastAPI via Starlette](https://www.starlette.io/templates/#jinja2templates).
+  - `template_utils.py`: various useful functions; many of these are used directly in the Jinja templates by way of the `|` pipe operator.
+See [Jinja's custom filters](https://jinja.palletsprojects.com/en/3.0.x/api/?highlight=environment#writing-filters) as well as how they are [registered in FastAPI via Starlette](https://www.starlette.io/templates/#jinja2templates).
 We do this in `app/main.py`.
   - `views.py`: each article template has its preparing function in here.
   - `templates/*`
 	- `<template>.html`: see [Jinja's docs](https://jinja.palletsprojects.com/en/3.1.x/templates/#include), [FastAPI templates](https://fastapi.tiangolo.com/advanced/templates/) and [Starlette's templates](https://www.starlette.io/templates/#jinja2templates).